spacemeshos/docs/docs/experimental/node-split.md

 1. Stop the existing node.
 2. Backup all local.sql* files.
-3. Edit the configuration by adding the required flags as listed above.
+3. Edit the configuration by adding the required flags as listed above (`node-service-address` and `json-rpc-listener`)
-4. Start the smesher-service as you'd start a normal go-spacemesh node just by adding `smeshing` as the first argument.
+4. Start the smesher-service as you'd start a normal go-spacemesh node just by adding `smeshing` as the first argument: `go-spacemesh smeshing <other arguments>`
 5. If you're satisfied with the setup, you can delete all state.sql files as the smesher-service is not using them. (there is no need to keep the whole state locally)